- GRADUATE STUDIES

 CIEE offers immersive, location-based learning opportunities in more than 40 countries and 60 cities around the world, spanning more cultures, locations, and disciplines than any other study abroad organization.
 No matter where your academic and professional goals or wanderlust take you, you’ll discover a CIEE program that’s right for you.
 Franklin Pierce has affiliated with CIEE, allowing students to partake of CIEE’s study abroad programs and receive Franklin Pierce credit for courses taken through CIEE.
 For more information, contact the International Studies Programs office.

-There a numerous programs available for students wishing to pursue studies in other locations.
-Interested students should contact the International Studies Program for further information at (603) 899-4147.
+There are numerous programs available for students wishing to pursue studies in other locations.
+Interested students should contact the International Studies Program for further information at (603) 899-4107.